-The bubbles are observed to self-organize into ordered structures in a vertical glass tube, the diameter of which is 5 mm and the length is 1.5 m.
-The resulting foam column is put under forced drainage by feeding it with surfactant solution from the top (flow rate Q up to $\sim 10$ mL/min).
-We estimate the capillary pressure for the bubbles to be of the order of approximately 10 Pa, which is an order of magnitude smaller than the hydrostatic pressure, thus the bubbles are in the regime whereby they can easily be deformed, and the foam can be treated as a packing of relatively soft objects; see the Appendix.
+When released into a vertical cylinder, the bubbles are observed to self-organize into ordered structures (we used a glass tube for which the diameter is 5 mm and the length is 1.5 m).
+The resulting foam column is put under forced drainage by feeding it with surfactant solution from the top (liquid flow rate Q up to ~ 10 mL/min).
+We estimate the capillary pressure for the bubbles to be of the order of approximately 10 Pa, which is an order of magnitude smaller than the hydrostatic pressure, thus the bubbles are in the regime whereby they can easily be deformed and the foam can be treated as a packing of relatively soft objects; see the Appendix.

-We show in Fig. 5 an example of the observation of the (3, 2, 1) line-slip structure in accord with expectations based on the soft-sphere model, described above.
+We show in Fig. 5 an example of the observation of the (3,2,1) line-slip structure in accord with expectations based on the soft-sphere model described above.
 Note that the bubbles are distorted into smooth ellipsoids by the flow.
-The extent of the loss of contact in the observed line-slip structure is roughly equal to that of the simulated structure at the position marked with a circle in the phase diagram.
-This is also consistent with our estimates of equivalent pressure p and equivalent D/d, where the equivalent pressure is determined from the local hydrostatic pressure, the capillary pressure, and the bubble diameter.
-Similarly, the equivalent diameter is also estimated but is not yet clear on account of the oblate shape of the bubbles.
+The extent of the loss of contact in the observed line-slip structure is roughly equal to that of the simulated structure at the position marked with an ellipse in the phase diagram.
+This is also consistent with our estimates of equivalent pressure p and equivalent D/d, where the equivalent pressure is determined from the local packing fraction.